leaninnovationlabs/dmcp/README.md

 A Python backend server built with FastAPI that can connect to various databases and run queries.
 The server provides APIs for managing datasources, creating named queries, and executing queries with parameter support and pagination.

 ## Features

-- **Datasource Management**: Create and manage database connections for various database types
+- **Datasource Management**: Ability to connect to various databases
-- **Named Queries**: Store and manage parameterized queries
+- **Named Queries**: Store and manage parameterized queries with jinja template support
 - **Query Execution**: Run queries with parameter support and pagination
-- **Multiple Database Support**: PostgreSQL, MySQL, SQLite
+- **Multiple Database Support**: PostgreSQL, MySQL, SQLite, and more coming soon
-- **Password Encryption**: Database passwords are encrypted using Fernet symmetric encryption
-- **MCP Tool Support**: Expose functionality as MCP tools
+- **MCP Tool Support**: Expose APIs as MCP tools
+- **Authentication**: Support for bearer token authentication
+- **UI**: A simple UI for managing datasources and queries

 ## Setup